Ivo-Balbaert/The_Way_to_Jai/book/30_Integrated_build_system.md

-# 30 Integrated build system.md
+# 30 Integrated build system

 C/C++ compilers do not have a way to specify how to build a program, and are reliant on outside systems foreign to the language to build projects, such as Makefiles, Ninja, and CMake.
 All these build systems are clunky, need to use a different system for different operating systems, and building a large program can be incredibly messy.
 In Jai, all you would ever need to compile your code is the Jai language and compiler itself, there are no external dependencies.